 On the application form, candidates are asked to supply all the standard information concerning their university grades and work history.
 If applicants meet those criteria – happy days – their application is then passed on to the training team.
 If not, all isn't lost.
 The leader of that training team, training principal Dave Matthews, tells us “the applications of those who do not meet the academic criteria are always considered before any final decision is made as other aspects of their application may indicate other valuable qualities or experience.”

 The applications aren't judged on strict black or white criteria: a number of questions are posed to draw out some of the applicant's personality and add colour to the picture.
 “The questions are designed to make the candidate think outside the box,” says Dave, “and to give us an idea of how well they will fit in with our firm.”
 Pay attention to these questions – they might just get you over the line.
 A long list of around 50 candidates is drawn up, and is further whittled down to the lucky 15 to 20 who make it through to the assessment day.

 The assessment day is held in Buckinghamshire and involves a mix of group exercises, an individual presentation and a final interview.
 There are also talks and Q&As with a selection of partners and current trainees.
 All of the exercises are observed, marked and assigned a score by a team of partners.
 Dave explains: “As well as finding out whether the candidate is suitable for our firm, we want the candidate to be able to make an informed decision about the type of law firm we are and to decide that Blaser Mills Law is a good fit for them.”

 The final interview

-Blaser Mills is not running a vacation scheme in 2018.
+Blaser Mills Law is not running a vacation scheme in 2019.

-Chambers Student: Are there any highlights from the past year that you'd like our readers to know about?
+Are there any highlights from the last year you think are important to mention?

 Blaser Mills Law